-Generally, you will not make any adjustments on this line.
-However, if you have any of the items listed below, use Schedule D (540), California Capital Gain or Loss Adjustment, to calculate the amount to enter on this line.
+Generally, you will not make an adjustment on this line.
+However, the California basis of the assets listed below may be different from the federal basis due to differences between California and federal laws.
+If there are differences, use Schedule D (540), California Capital Gain or Loss Adjustment, to calculate the amount to enter on this line.

-- Gain on the sale of qualified small business stock which qualifies for the gain exclusion under IRC Section 1202; - Basis amounts resulting from differences between California and federal law in prior years: - Gain or loss on stock and bond transactions; - Installment sale gain reported on form FTB 3805E, Installment Sale Income; - Gain on the sale of personal residence where depreciation was allowable; - Flow-through gain or loss from partnerships, fiduciaries, S corporations, or - · Capital loss carryover from your 2002 California Schedule D (540).
+- Gain on the sale of qualified small business stock which qualifies for the gain exclusion under IRC Section 1202; - Basis amounts resulting from differences between California and federal law in prior years; - Gain or loss on stock and bond transactions; - Installment sale gain reported on form FTB 3805E, Installment Sale Income; - Gain on the sale of personal residence where depreciation was allowable; - Flow-through gain or loss from partnerships, fiduciaries, S corporations, or LLCs; or - Capital loss carryover from your 2003 California Schedule D (540).